demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/Tenable_sc_description.md

 **Added support for secret & access keys authentication method.**

 - Added support for secret & access keys authentication method (API Key Authentication) which can be generated from the Tenable SC UI while logged into the desired account.
-- secret & access keys needs to be generated twice, once for sec man and once for admin.
+- Secret & access keys needs to be generated twice, once for secman and once for admin.
 - First, you need to enable API Key Authentication:

 ## [Steps to follow:](https://docs.tenable.com/security-center/Content/EnableAPIKeys.htm)